Skip to main content

 }

-You will have to save the accessToken in memory so that you can use it in the next step.
-The expiresIn field will tell you how long the token is valid for.
+Save the accessToken in memory for use in the next step.
+The expiresIn field indicates how long the token is valid for.

-Each service that you communicate with will need its own token.
+Each service that you communicate with needs its own token.

-Now that you have an OAuth2 Access Token you can use it when communicating with the other services.
-Just keep in mind to generate a new one when it expires.
+With an OAuth2 Access Token, it can facilitate communication with the other services.
+Keep in mind to generate a new one when it expires.

-In order to check the validity of a token we recommend using a generic JWT verification library.
+To check the validity of a token, use a generic JWT verification library.

-Besides the standard OAuth2 token claims our implementation includes an additional one called stt.
+Besides the standard OAuth2 token claims, the implementation includes an additional one called stt.
 This stands for SuperTokens Token Type.
-It is used to make sure that the validation is performed for the correct token type:
+It ensures that the validation occurs for the correct token type:

 • 0 represents a SuperTokens Session Access Token